Breakthrough evades India-China talks yet again

 Why China’s demands on the border issue are not acceptable to India

-However both sides agreed to sincerely work towards complete disengagement.
+However, both sides agreed to sincerely work towards complete disengagement.
 This was the fourth meeting of the Working Mechanism for Consultation and Coordination on India-China Border Affairs (WMCC) since the standoff began in May.

 It may be recalled that the seventh meeting of the WMCC was held last month.
 Both sides had agreed on complete disengagement along the LAC at eastern Ladakh.
-The talks are headed by the joint secretary level officials from both sides.
+The talks are headed by the joint secretary-level officials from both sides.

 India-China WMCC meet: Both sides agree to resolve outstanding issues expeditiously, says MEA